 Discriminative listening is a type of listening in which the listener assigns meaning to sounds rather than words.
-Discriminative listening is therefore mainly about hearing nuances and differences in sounds and body language.
+It is therefore mainly about hearing nuances and differences in sounds and body language.

 The listener focuses on characteristics such as speed, intonation and pitch.
 This is the most basic form of listening and is developed right from birth.
 Recognizing the interpretation of regional accents is an example of discriminative listening.

-As indicated, discriminative listening is developed from moments after birth.
+As indicated, this form of listening is developed from moments after birth.
 After a short period of time, the child begins to recognize different voices, for example those of the mother and the father.
 Research has also shown that the child reacts differently to these voices.